xuwenbolan/Multi_download/README.md

 # Multi_download
-A multithreaded download using C
+A multi_threaded download using C